 • Pine needles.
 Pine needles are effective in keeping rain or irrigation from washing away furrows and raised beds and lightly applied will protect newly seeded rows.
 Pines needles break down slowly.

 • Living mulch.
-Vegetable crops closely spaced can form a leafy canopy that acts as living mulch protecting the soil from the heat of the sun and slowing the evaporation of soil moisture.
+Vegetable crops closely spaced can form a leafy canopy that acts as a living mulch protecting the soil from the heat of the sun and slowing the evaporation of soil moisture.
 Crops should be planted so that their leaves just touch or slightly overlap at maturity.
 Intensively planted crops require fewer square feet.
 Less unproductive soil is watered.
 Moisture transpiring from leaves is trapped as humidity below the leafy canopy.